 The obvious thing that will strike you when you pick up one of these models is that it is made of plastic.
 Most guitars, even budget ones, are made of some kind of wood.
 The body and neck are molded together, which is fine for a children’s toy instrument because it makes it more durable.
 You will also notice that it does not come with a strap, pick or any kind of instruction book.
-A black plastic “fretboard” with plastic frets is screwed on top of the neck and a plastic bridge is attached below the round sound hole.
+A black plastic “fretboard” with plastic frets is screwed on top of the neck, and a plastic bridge is attached below the round sound hole.

 The small size of both the mini and the 30″ model of acoustic guitar make them easy for kids to hold and wrap their fingers around the neck to reach the strings.
-They are also very lightweight, which is kind of a no brainer for a kid’s guitar.
-The makers market the guitars as having ‘low action’, which just means that it is set up to make it easy for kids to press down on the strings.
+They are also very lightweight, which is a no brainer for a kid’s guitar.
+The makers market the guitars as having ‘low action,’ which means that it is set up to make it easy for kids to press down on the strings.
 On the models that I tried out, the action was a little high so the strings were hard to press down and there isn’t a way to adjust this on these models, so you may want to test out the guitar before you buy.

 - Good size for children

 - Readily available (you can buy them at almost any mass retailer)